Q: Where were you born? Where do you live now?

 Q: When was the first time you became active with Hillel, and what did you do?

 A: Hillel was trying to get me involved before I even started my first class in Vermont.
-I knew they were available but it wasn’t until the beginning of sophomore year that I wanted to get involved with something bigger than myself.
-I was studying the Holocaust more in depth, I took yearlong class on the religious and moral response to the Holocaust, and I was searching for something important to do.
+I knew they were available, but it wasn’t until the beginning of sophomore year that I wanted to get involved with something bigger than myself.
+I was studying the Holocaust more in depth, I took a yearlong class on the religious and moral response to the Holocaust, and I was searching for something important to do.

 At Hillel no one ever checked if I was Jewish, I felt valued.
-The question was always what do you want to accomplish, how can we help you and in the meantime, please come for Shabbat.
+The question was always what do you want to accomplish?, how can we help you?, and in the meantime, please come for Shabbat!

 Q: Why do you think Hillel’s work is crucial today?